OTRF/OSSEM/README.md

 # Goals

-* Provide detailed information about security event logs to the community.
-* Define and share a standard data schema that could be used by any tool ingesting security event logs
+* Define and share a common data schema in order to improve the data standardization and transformaiton of security event logs
+* Enhance and expedite the integration of third party tools (i.e. SIGMA rules development) by utilizing the standard naming convention
+* Allow security analyts to query and analyze several data sources at once following a common data model
-* Define and share data structures and relationships identified in security events (logs)
+* Define and share data structures and relationships identified in security events logs
+* Provide detailed information about several security event logs to the community.
-* Learn more about security event logs (Windows, Linuz & MacOS)
+* Learn more about security event logs (Windows, Linux & MacOS)
+* Have fun and think more about the data structure in your SIEM when it comes down to detection!!

 # Current Status: Alpha

 The project is currently in an alpha stage, which means that the content is still changing.
-We welcome any feedback.
+We welcome any feedback and suggestions to improve the project.

+# Main Folder Structure

+The project has a few folders w

 # Resources